insight-creative/Insight-Creative-2021/content/careers/copywriter.md

 * Write and produce original concepts working alone or with an art director, social or digital specialist

-* Create compelling concepts and copy across all aspects of our print, broadcast, and digital communications including website copy, blogs and social media
+* Create compelling concepts and copy across all aspects of our print, broadcast, and digital communications including website copy, blogs, and social media

-* Meet with clients to understand their brand voice, target audiences and messaging goals
+* Meet with clients to understand their brand voice, target audiences, and messaging goals

 * Write in a wide variety of styles and voices that are on strategy and reflect a brand’s unique personality

-* Create ideas that have a clear, strategic, persuasive and engaging message for all media
+* Create ideas that have a clear, strategic, persuasive, and engaging message for all media

 * Check all copy generated by team members and offer feedback when necessary

-* Collaborate with broadcast production to ensure audio and video projects are completed to our creative standards, on time and on budget
+* Collaborate with broadcast production to ensure audio and video projects are completed to our creative standards, on time, and on budget

 * Work with project management to ensure that all deliverables are being met from both a content and timing standpoint